davesnowdon/cljex-2015-opencv/README.md

     (write-image “filename.png” img)

+The following functions are in the cljex-opencv.demo namespace and make it easier to test out the supplied algorithms.

-Attempts to find a vertical(ish) line in the supplied image and draws it.
+Attempt to find a vertical(ish) line in the supplied image and draws it.

     (show-line img)